Common Parasites of Cats

 Damage to lungs, liver, or intestines

-Damage to blood vessels of the lungs, the lungs themselves, and the heart
+Damage to lungs and heart

-Fleas, ticks, and mites
+Fleas, ticks & mites